Cooked Meat — Nutrients, Health Benefits, And Shopping Tips

 How to store cooked meat

-Cooked meat should be stored in the refrigerator within two hours of cooking.
-Place it in an airtight container to maintain its freshness and prevent contamination.
-Properly stored, cooked meat can last up to four days.
+Cooked meat should be refrigerated within two hours after preparation.
+Store it in a sealed container to keep it fresh and avoid any contamination.
+When properly stored, cooked meat can remain good for 3-4 days.

 How long does it last?